cloudera-labs/toolkits/upgrade-toolkit/Hive Code Scanner/ReadME.md

 # Hive Code Scanner

 Utilize this code scanner to scan hql files and property files to assess changes that need to be made after upgrade to CDP which utilizes Hive 3
-The first file will contain the recommendations for converting your HQL files to be compatible with Hive 3.
-The second file will contain the table operations such as create, alter and drop with the line number, database and table names that need to be modified with backticks.

 ## Limitations